 Though purists scoffed when Porsche first released its Cayenne mid-size SUV, the luxury 'ute soon became one the of the German automaker's best-selling (and most profitable) models.
-Now in its second-generation, the Cayenne offers the handling, comfort, and family-friendly size that made the original a hit in a lighter package with greater power and fuel efficiency.
+Now in its second generation, the Cayenne offers the handling, comfort, and family-friendly size that made the original a hit in a lighter package with greater power and fuel efficiency.

-The Cayenne is powered by a Volkswagen-sourced 3.6-liter VR6 that produces 300 horsepower and 295 lb-ft of torque.
+The base Cayenne is powered by a Volkswagen-sourced 3.6-liter VR6 engine that produces 300 horsepower and 295 lb-ft of torque.
 This engine can be paired with an eight speed automatic or a traditional six-speed manual, the latter of which is a true rarity in the luxury crossover segment.

 Although fuel economy has never been a strong suit for the Cayenne, Porsche has vastly improved efficiency across the range for the new generation.
 The base Cayenne now achieves 15/22 mpg with the manual and 16/23 mpg with the automatic.

 From a handling standpoint, latest Cayenne comes standard with a steel suspension, but for the first time Porsche Active Suspension Management, or PASM, is available as an option.